 How Can Diversio Help?

 Diversio helps build diversity in finance sectors by educating investment teams on how to be inclusive investors.
 We also train teams about the return on investment and the benefits possible with sustainable finance and DEI.
 Finally, Diversio offers fund and portfolio certification.
-This public-facing statement showcases to LPs that DEI best practices are integrated into investments and internal teams.
+This public-facing statement showcases to LPs that DEI best practices are integrated into the investment strategy and internal teams.

 To find out more about Diversio and how our solutions work, schedule a demo today.